 - 1. Stop all work and remain calm; - 2.
-Evacuate IMMEDIATELY using the nearest safe exit and proceed outside and clear the building to a minimum distance of 100 m (300 feet) to the nearest assembly point Parking lot 8.
+Evacuate IMMEDIATELY using the nearest safe exit and proceed outside and clear the building to a minimum distance of 100 m (300 feet) to the nearest assembly point in Parking Lot P2 (Point C) or Lot P5 (point B).
 DO NOT USE ELEVATORS FOR EVACUATION PURPOSES; - 3.
 If you require assistance to evacuate: - d. take shelter in a safe location, - e. inform someone of your location, and - f. ask them to notify CEP or Corner Brook Fire Department (Main Entrance) of your location - 4.
 Do not try to remove any vehicle from the parking lot/garage; - 5.
 Obey all instructions of the Emergency Wardens and CEP; - 6.
 Comply with Fire Department orders; and - 7.
 Return to the building only when the CEP has authorized you to do so.